-Applicants with a high school diploma must get a 31 or higher on the AFQT to qualify to join the Air Force.
-Also, over 90 percent of those approved for an Air Force enlistment score 50 or above.
+Applicants with a high school diploma must get a 36 or higher on the AFQT to qualify to join the Air Force.
+Also, over 90 percent of those approved for Air Force enlistment do score 50 or above.
 Your recruiter may ask you to return when you get a score of 50 or higher.

 The Army requires a minimum AFQT score of 31 to be eligible to enlist.
 Moreover, if a recruit scores higher than a 50 then enlistment bonuses could be available depending on circumstances.

 The Coast Guard is the most challenging branch of the military to enter.
-A minimum ASVAB score of 45 is required to enlist.
-However, a waiver is possible if a recruit’s scores on subtests outside of the AFQT, such as Mechanical Comprehension, make them eligible for a specific job.
+A minimum ASVAB score of 36 is required to enlist.

-Education Requirements – 95% of recruits must have a high school diploma.
-If a recruit enlists with a GED, the minimum AFQT score is 50.
+95% of recruits must have a high school diploma.
+If a recruit enlists with a GED, the minimum AFQT score is 47.
 Also, the Coast Guard provides an advanced enlistment rank of E-2 with a minimum of 30 college credits; or E-3 with at least 60 college credits.